nushell/nushell.github.io/cookbook/setup.md

 # Setup

 To get the most out of nu, it is important to setup your path and env for easy access.
-There are other ways to view these values and variables, however setting up your nu configuration will make it much easier as these are supported cross-platform.
+There are other ways to view these values and variables, however setting up your nu configuration will make it much easier as these have cross-platform support.

 ---